People ask me all the time about the colonoscopy and endoscopy. I say, when in doubt, just do it.

 That was my initial reaction about 5 years back.

-Today, I am so thankful I got one.
+Today, I am so thankful I have had them both done.

-When my clients come to work with me and their gut is a complete mess, I always recommend a trip to a gastroenterologist to find out if they should in fact be “scoped.”
+When my clients come to work with me because their gut is a complete mess, I always recommend a trip to a gastroenterologist to find out if they should, in fact, be “scoped.”
 The reason?
 The more we know, the better.
 You would never treat (or not treat) many other diseases if you knew you had them, right?
+Don’t rely on Dr. Google.

 Knowledge is power.